Tasks of the administrative jurisdiction

-The Administrative Court decides at first instance on major technical projects, such as the construction, expansion and operation of commercial airports, as well as on planning approval procedures for the construction or modification of federal trunk roads and railway lines and for high-voltage overhead power lines, and on procedures concerning the operation or decommissioning of nuclear power plants.
+The Administrative Court decides in the first instance on major technical projects, such as the construction, expansion and operation of commercial airports, as well as on planning approval procedures for the construction or modification of federal trunk roads and railroad lines and for high-voltage overhead lines, and on procedures relating to the operation or decommissioning of nuclear power plants.

-- Various legal remedies are available to challenge official action or to obtain official action.
-If an official decision has already been issued, the legal remedy instruction printed there will provide information on which legal remedy is the correct one.
+- Various legal remedies are available to contest official action or to obtain official action.
+If an official decision has already been issued, the legal remedy instructions printed there will provide information on which is the correct legal remedy.
 As a rule, the administrative courts decide by way of a judgment, which is generally issued after an oral hearing.

-- In urgent cases, it is also possible to file an application for interim relief.
-In these proceedings, which are generally conducted without an oral hearing, decisions are made by order.
+- In urgent cases, it is also possible to file an application for provisional legal protection.
+In these proceedings, which are generally conducted without an oral hearing, decisions are made by way of a ruling.

-- In some areas of law, which are exhaustively enumerated in Art.
-15 of the Law on the Implementation of the Code of Administrative Procedure (AGVwGO), the citizen can in principle choose whether to lodge an objection against an official decision and possibly subsequently file a lawsuit or whether to file a lawsuit directly without a prior objection procedure.
+- In some areas of law, which are exhaustively listed in Art.
+12 of the Law on the Implementation of the Administrative Court Code (AGVwGO), the citizen can generally choose whether to file an objection against an official decision and possibly subsequently file a lawsuit, or whether to file a lawsuit directly without a prior objection procedure.

-In Bavaria, a total of six administrative courts (in Ansbach, Augsburg, Bayreuth, Munich, Regensburg and Würzburg) as well as the Bavarian Administrative Court (in Munich with a branch office in Ansbach) deal with administrative court disputes.
+In Bavaria, a total of six administrative courts (in Ansbach, Augsburg, Bayreuth, Munich, Regensburg and Würzburg) and the Bavarian Administrative Court (in Munich with a branch office in Ansbach) deal with administrative disputes.

 In principle, there is one administrative court for each administrative district, which has its seat at the seat of the district government in each case; only the Regensburg administrative court has jurisdiction (for historical reasons) for the administrative districts of Lower Bavaria and Upper Palatinate.

-Which of the six administrative courts has jurisdiction (local jurisdiction) is generally determined by where the defendant authority has acted or where its action/omission primarily has an effect.
-More detailed information can be found in § 52 of the Administrative Court Code (VwGO) or in the legal remedy instruction of the official notice.
+Which of the six administrative courts has jurisdiction (local jurisdiction) is generally determined by the seat of the authority issuing the administrative act, the place of residence of the person complained against or the seat of the defendant.
+Special rules exist, among other things, for civil servants, for disputes under the Asylum Act, local rights and for real estate matters.
+More detailed information can be found in Section 52 of the Administrative Court Rules (VwGO) or in the instructions on appealing the official decision.

-In principle, the so-called collegial principle applies to the composition of the judicial panels.
+The so-called collegial principle applies to the composition of the judicial panels.
 At the administrative courts, disputes are usually decided by three professional judges (one presiding judge and two associate judges) and two honorary judges.
 Through the participation of several judges, the different experiences and views of the judges flow into the decision-making process.
-This ensures a balanced judgement that takes all aspects of a case into account.
-In addition, the Board's decisions - which are more legally significant - often take on the character of "guidelines" for the authorities on how future cases should be handled under the law.
-Ultimately, this also benefits the citizen dealing with the administration.
+This ensures that the judges' decisions are balanced and take all aspects of a case into account.
+In addition, the chamber's decisions - which are more significant from a legal point of view - often take on the character of "guidelines" for the authorities on how future cases should be handled in accordance with the law.
+Ultimately, this also benefits the citizen who has to deal with the administration.
 In cases determined by law, especially in asylum proceedings, single judges decide.

-At the Administrative Court, senates composed of three professional judges regularly decide.
+At the Administrative Court, decisions are regularly made by senates consisting of three professional judges.
 The Federal Administrative Court also has senates, which usually have five professional judges.

 Three-tiered structure and chain of instances

 The administrative courts have a three-tier structure.
 Above the Bavarian administrative courts is the Bavarian Administrative Court.
-The highest administrative court is the Federal Administrative Court (with its seat in Leipzig).
+The highest administrative court is the Federal Administrative Court (based in Leipzig).

-Special features apply in asylum procedural law: an admission of an appeal by the first instance is not possible here and an appeal against urgent decisions is excluded.
+Special features apply in asylum procedural law: an admission of the appeal by the first instance is not possible here and the appeal against urgent decisions is excluded.

 Administrative court decisions cannot be appealed for an unlimited period of time.
 After expiry of the time limit for appeal, they become res judicata.
 The period for lodging an appeal begins with the service of the fully drafted decision.

 Proceedings before the administrative courts generally incur costs.
-A distinction must be made between court costs - court fees and court expenses - and extrajudicial costs - mainly lawyers' fees.
-The amount of court fees and lawyers' fees is calculated on the basis of the amount in dispute as determined by the court.
+A distinction must be made between court costs - court fees and court expenses - and extrajudicial costs - primarily attorney's fees.
+The amount of court fees and attorney's fees is calculated on the basis of the amount in dispute as determined by the court.
 Some court proceedings, such as asylum or youth welfare proceedings, are free of court costs.

 If a party cannot bear the costs of a legal dispute himself, legal aid may be granted.
 This can also be applied for without legal representation.